Berlinia/deltagreenery/README.md

 Quick Start (Recommended)

-1. Get the code
+Step 1.
+Get the code either manually on Github, or through Git.

 Option A: Download ZIP
 - Click “Code” → “Download ZIP” on GitHub
-- Unzip the folder anywhere on your computer
+- Unzip the folder anywhere on your computer.
+The unzipped folder is your project root.

 Option B: Git
 - git clone https://github.com/Berlinia/deltagreenery/homebrewery.git